Migrating to a new Liquidsoap version

 Http input and operators

-In order to provide as much compatibility as possible with the different HTTP procotols and implementation, we have decided to delegate HTTP support to external libraries which have large scale support and implementation.
+In order to provide as much compatibility as possible with the different HTTP protocols and implementation, we have decided to delegate HTTP support to external libraries which have large scale support and implementation.
 This means that, if you have installed liquidsoap using opam:

 • You need to install the ocurl package to enable all HTTP request operators, http.get, http.post, http.put, http.delete and http.head